3-Quinuclidinyl benzilate: Toxicity

 Based on data from more than 500 reported cases of accidental atropine overdose and deliberate poisoning, the median lethal oral dose is estimated to be approximately 450 mg (with a shallow probit slope of 1.8).
-Some estimates of lethality with BZ have been grossly erroneous, and ultimately the safety margin for BZ is inconclusive due to lack of human data at higher dosage ranges, though some researchers have estimated it to be 0.5 to 3.0 mg/kg and an LD_{01} is 0.2 to 1.4 mg/kg (Rosenblatt, Dacre, Shiotsuka, & Rowlett, 1977).
+Some estimates of lethality with BZ have been grossly erroneous, and ultimately, the safety margin for BZ is inconclusive due to lack of human data at higher dosage ranges, though some researchers have estimated it to be 0.5 to 3.0 mg/kg and an LD_{01} is 0.2 to 1.4 mg/kg (Rosenblatt, Dacre, Shiotsuka, & Rowlett, 1977).

 Treatment

 Antidotes for BZ include 7-MEOTA, which can be administered in tablet or injection form.
-Atropine and tacrine (THA) have also been used as treatments, THA having been shown to reduce the effects of BZ within minutes.
+Atropine and tacrine (THA) have also been used as treatments, with THA having been shown to reduce the effects of BZ within minutes.
 Some military references suggest the use of physostigmine to temporarily increase synaptic acetylcholine concentrations.

 History

 Invention and research

 BZ was invented by the Swiss pharmaceutical company Hoffman-LaRoche in 1951.
-The company was investigating anti-spasmodic agents, similar to tropine, for treating gastrointestinal ailments when the chemical was discovered.
+The company was investigating antispasmodic agents, similar to tropine, for treating gastrointestinal ailments when the chemical was discovered.
 It was then investigated for possible use in ulcer treatment, but was found unsuitable.
-At this time the United States military investigated it along with a wide range of possible nonlethal, psychoactive and psychotomimetic incapacitating agents including psychedelic drugs such as LSD, dissociative drugs such as ketamine and phencyclidine, potent opioids such as fentanyl, as well as several glycolate anticholinergics.
+At this time, the United States military investigated it along with a wide range of possible nonlethal, psychoactive and psychotomimetic incapacitating agents including psychedelic drugs such as LSD, dissociative drugs such as ketamine and phencyclidine, potent opioids such as fentanyl, as well as several glycolate anticholinergics.
 By 1959, the United States Army showed significant interest in deploying it as a chemical warfare agent.
-It was originally designated "TK", but when it was standardized by the Army in 1961, it received the NATO code name "BZ", the Chemical Corps initially referred to BZ as CS4030, then later as EA 2277.
+It was originally designated "TK", but when it was standardized by the Army in 1961, it received the NATO code name "BZ"; the Chemical Corps initially referred to BZ as CS4030, then later as EA 2277.
 The agent commonly became known as "Buzz" because of this abbreviation and the effects it had on the mental state of the human volunteers intoxicated with it in research studies at Edgewood Arsenal in Maryland.
 As described in retired Army psychiatrist James Ketchum's autobiographical book Chemical Warfare: Secrets Almost Forgotten (2006), work proceeded in 1964 when a general envisioned a scheme to incapacitate an entire trawler with aerosolized BZ; this effort was dubbed Project DORK.
-BZ was ultimately weaponized for delivery in the M44 generator cluster and the M43 cluster bomb, until all such stocks were destroyed in 1989 as part of a general downsizing of the US chemical warfare program.
+BZ was ultimately weaponized for delivery in the M44 generator cluster and the M43 cluster bomb, until all such stocks were destroyed in 1989 as part of a general downsizing of the U.S. chemical warfare program.

 In 2022 a documentary film, Dr Delirium and The Edgewood Experiments, was broadcast on Discovery+, featuring an interview with Ketchum not previously shown.